 Changes to underlying assumptions - assumptions used for measuring policy liabilities are reviewed each year.
 Where the review leads to a change in assumptions, the change is deemed to have occurred from the reporting date.
-The financial effect of changes to the assumptions underlying the measurement of policy liabilities are recognised in the Statement of Comprehensive Income over the future reporting periods during which services are provided to policyholders.
-However if written business is expected to be unprofitable based on best estimate assumptions, the total expected loss is recognised in the Statement of Comprehensive Income immediately.
+The financial effect of changes to demographic and expense assumptions underlying the measurement of policy liabilities are recognised in the Statement of Comprehensive Income over the future reporting periods during which services are provided to policyholders.
+The financial effect of changes to economic assumptions (discount rates) are recognised immediately.
+If written business is expected to be unprofitable based on best estimate assumptions, the total expected loss is recognised in the Statement of Comprehensive Income immediately.
 When loss making business subsequently becomes profitable, previously recognised losses are reversed.